 - What hours is the new worker expected to work?

-Avoid Outsourcing Issues: Onboard Remote Workers
+Avoid Outsourcing Issues: Onboard Remote Freelancers

 Would you hire someone to work in the office or home and not provide any onboarding?
 Probably not.
-The same is true for online workers.
-Even the most advanced workers will still need some level of onboarding when they start working for your company.
+The same is true for online freelancers.
+Even the most advanced freelancers will still need some level of onboarding when they start working for your company.
 You must (at a minimum) explain your business, your goals and visions and your requirements.
 If you have hired someone with less experience, you may have to spend more time invested in developing the specific skills required to do the tasks.